heybran/cucumber-components/docs/src/pages/components/search-field.md

 You can use the `pattern` attribute to specify a regular expression that the inputted value must follow to be considered valid.

+If the specified pattern is not specified or is invalid, no regular expression is applied and this attribute is ignored completely.

 Say we wanted to provide a product ID search form, and the IDs were all codes of two letters followed by four numbers.
-The following example covers it:
+The following example covers it (remember to put a helper text to assist user to enter the correct format):

+@todo - we probably want to support helper text as slot as in some cases we might want to make some words of helper text bold, e.g. ab1234 in this case.

 <div class="preview">
 <form action="/search" role="search">